 Resources: An active clinical research unit with latest generation CT scanning, magnetic resonance imaging of the brain and orbits, and CT, MR and selective arteriography and venography of the carotids, intracranial and extracranial circulation.

-The Program Director works closely with the Fellow at all times and provides supervision, feedback and training in a preceptorship relationship.
-This also allows the program director to assess the skills, productivity and knowledge of the Fellow.
+The Program Director always works closely with the Fellow and provides supervision, feedback, and training in a preceptorship relationship.
+This also allows the program director to assess the skills, productivity, and knowledge of the Fellow.
 Formal evaluations take place quarterly (i.e., at 3, 6 and 9 months into the Fellowship) in writing on the standard forms used in our department to evaluate residents on subspecialty rotations.
 These evaluations are reviewed in person with the resident and are maintained in the Fellow's record.
-Following successful completion of the Fellowship year, a certificate of training is awarded by Henry Ford Health System and the Fellow will also receive a final assessment and any Letters of Reference that may be required.
+Following successful completion of the Fellowship year, a certificate of training is awarded by Henry Ford Health and the Fellow will also receive a final assessment and any Letters of Reference that may be required.

 Applications should be submitted through the Central Application System of the San Francisco Matching Program.

-Individual interviews will be conducted in October and November.
+Each year the application deadline will be per San Francisco Matching Program guidelines.
+Individual interviews will be conducted in October and November